Asia taken aback by Wall St swoon, pins hopes on China

 Also due is the always-influential U.S. payrolls report for July.
 While analysts expect another healthy gain of 233,000, a further drop in the jobless rate could add to investor jitters over interest rates.

 All the muttering about when the Fed might hike has been a boon for the U.S. dollar in recent weeks.
-Measured against a basket of its peers .DXY, the dollar gained 2 percent in July for its best monthly performance 1-1/2 years.
+Measured against a basket of its peers, the dollar gained 2 percent in July for its best monthly performance 1-1/2 years.

 The dollar bought 102.80 yen, after peaking at a four-month high of 103.15, while the euro traded at $1.3388 and still uncomfortably close to the nine-month trough of $1.3366 plumbed earlier in the week.